Are you worried about your behaviour in your personal relationships?

-It takes strength to admit that you are abusing your partner.
+It takes strength to admit that your behaviour is harming your partner.
 But if you really want to change, you can.
 Violence is learned behaviour.
-You can unlearn it – but you will only be successful if you can
+You can learn new ways to communicate – but you will only be successful if you can:

-• Accept responsibility for the abuse.
+- Accept responsibility for your behaviour.
 You cannot blame your actions on your partner, or on drink, drugs, stress or work

 Can anyone help me change?

-Group sessions look at the causes of violence and abuse, helping men understand why they are violent.
-Men are asked to take full responsibility for the abuse and recognise the impact of their violence on their partner and children.
+Group sessions look at the causes of violence and abuse, and what behaviours are in healthy, safe relationships, helping people understand why they use violence.
+Participants are asked to take full responsibility for harmful behaviour recognise the impact of their actions on their family members.

-Participants also learn different, non-abusive ways of behaving within a relationship.
+Participants also learn different, safe and healthy ways of behaving within a relationship.

-Most programmes are in contact with the woman a perpetrator abused in order to ensure the ongoing safety of her and her children.
+Most programmes are in contact with the person who has been harmed in order to ensure the ongoing safety of them and their children.

 Is there any help locally?